ShadowLaurus/MsSQLAdmin/src/MsSQLAdmin.SPA/ClientApp/README.md

 # MsSQLAdmin.SPA

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

+Run `npm run api` to start fake API server on <http://localhost:3000>

+Edit the file `src/assets/environment.json` to defined the URL API used by the application (Fake or true Asp.Net Core API)

 ## Code scaffolding